Dragnoel/betterviz/README.md

 ## Quick start

+0. For local, offline option, download tools/local-visualizer.html to your computer.
+Open using a browser, load your CSV and media files (keep in the same folder for convenience).
+Interact.

+For online or server type:
 1. **Get the repo** — `git clone https://github.com/Dragnoel/betterviz` (or [download](https://github.com/Dragnoel/betterviz))
 2. **Install Hugo Extended** — Windows: `winget install Hugo.Hugo.Extended`; macOS: `brew install hugo` (or [download](https://github.com/gohugoio/hugo/releases))
 3. **Open a terminal** in the project folder and run: